EGI-Federation/documentation/content/en/users/tutorials/accessing-vm-with-ssh/_index.md

   [obtaining images](https://docs.openstack.org/image-guide/obtain-images.html).
 - For custom virtual machine images you need to refer to your virtual machine image provider (i.e. it could be something specific like `cloudadm`).
+- For virtual machines deployed with [Infrastructure Manager](../../compute/orchestration/im/) the default username is `cloudadm`.

 > It is also possible to change the username using `cloud-init` with a user-data
 > configuration (i.e. see the